textpattern/textpattern-forum/README.md

 This repository contains the source code for the [Textpattern support forum](https://forum.textpattern.com/).

-Requires an installation of our [customised clone of FluxBB](https://github.com/textpattern/fluxbb/tree/feature-textpattern-forum).
+Requires an installation of our [customized clone of FluxBB](https://github.com/textpattern/fluxbb/tree/feature-textpattern-forum).

 ## Supported web browsers